iterating/thumb-arc-menu/client/src/components/kanban/docs/Modifying A Kanban Card.md

 - Status/Priority: Use color-coded spans like the priority tag
 - Links: Wrap in an anchor tag
 - Numbers: Consider formatting (e.g., currency, percentages)

+## State Management and Custom Events

+### 1. State Management:
+   - Keep UI state separate from data state
+   - Use React state for UI interactions
+   - Avoid modifying the data source directly

+### 2. Event Handling:
+   - Stop event propagation when needed
+   - Use individual handlers instead of global ones
+   - Keep handlers close to where they're used

+### 3. Performance:
+   - Only update what needs to change
+   - Avoid full board refreshes
+   - Use efficient data structures (like Set for lookups)

+### 4. Animations:
+   - Use CSS transitions for smooth effects
+   - Handle overflow properly
+   - Consider both expanded and collapsed states

+### 5. General:
+   - Always add null checks for optional fields
+   - Follow existing naming conventions
+   - Keep styling consistent
+   - Consider the card's layout and spacing